 - A digital rectal exam is used to check the size of your prostate.
 Your healthcare provider will insert a gloved finger into your rectum.
 The provider will be able to feel your prostate.
-The exam may be repeated over time to check the prostate size.
 The size of your prostate may be checked with ultrasound pictures.

 How is BPH treated?

 - Watchful waiting means you do not receive treatment right away.
 Your signs and symptoms will be monitored over time to see if they get worse.
-You may be asked to keep a record of how much liquid you drink and how often you urinate.
-The record will include when you urinate, how easy or difficult it was, and any changes in urination.
-You will bring the record to follow-up visits.
-Your healthcare provider may also recommend ways to improve your symptoms during watchful waiting.
+You may be asked to keep a record and bring it to follow-up visits.
+This record may include when you urinate, how easy or difficult it was, and any changes in urination.

-- Medicine may be used to relax the muscles in your prostate and bladder.
+- Medicines may be used to relax the muscles in your prostate and bladder.
 This may help you urinate more easily.
-You may also need medicine that blocks the production of a hormone that causes the prostate to get larger.
-It may help to slow the growth of the prostate or shrink it.
-Your healthcare provider may also make changes to your current medicines if they are making your symptoms worse.
+You may also need medicine that helps shrink, or slow the growth of your prostate.

 - Surgery may be used to relieve your symptoms if other treatments do not work.
 Extra tissue that is causing your symptoms may be destroyed.
 All or part of your prostate may be removed during another type of surgery.